Nilabbasi/Transfer-Learning-for-NLP-with-TensorFlow-Hub/README.md

 ## Text Data and Representations

-Our dataset comprises questions paired with corresponding labels.
-To train the statistical classification model effectively, we use question vectors as distributed representations of the questions.
+This dataset comprises questions paired with corresponding labels.
+To train the statistical classification model effectively, I use question vectors as distributed representations of the questions.
 These question vectors, along with their corresponding labels, are employed during training to build and fine-tune the model.

 ## Table of Contents